UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team19-pose-estimation.md

 ### Challenges

-(Needs to be revised)
-Human pose estimation is a difficult task because the body's appearance in an image or video can change dynamically due to diverse forms of clothes, occlusions due to the viewing angle, and background contexts.Pose estimation needs to be robust to challenging real-world variations such as are lighting and weather.
-Additionally, it is difficult to track small and barely visible joints.
+Many factors make human pose estimation difficult, including abnormal viewing angles, different background contexts, overlapping body parts, and different clothing shapes.
+The pose estimation method must also account for real-world variations such as lighting and weather.
+In addition, small joints can be difficult to detect.

 ### Datasets

-(Needs to be revised)
-The most popular dataset for human pose estimation is the MS COCO dataset.
-MS COCO has 17 different classes (keypoints).
+The MS COCO dataset is the most popular dataset for human pose estimation.
+It features 17 different classes, known as keypoints.
 The classes are listed below.
-Each keypoint is annotated with three numbers (x,y,v), where x and y mark the coordinates, and v indicates if the keypoint is visible.
+Each keypoint is annotated with three numbers (x,y,v), where x and y mark the coordinates and v indicates if the keypoint is visible.

 ```
 "nose", "left_eye", "right_eye", "left_ear", "right_ear", "left_shoulder", "right_shoulder",